FearlessSolutions/meridian/README.md

 3. Run `npm install` to make sure everything is up to date.

-4. Follow the installation instrcuctions on the [ElasticSearch Downloads Page](http://www.elasticsearch.org/overview/elkdownloads/):
+4. Download and unzip the latest Elasticsearch distribution from the [ElasticSearch Downloads Page](http://www.elasticsearch.org/overview/elkdownloads/).

- - Download and unzip the latest Elasticsearch distribution.
+5. Run `bin/elasticsearch` on Unix, or `bin/elasticsearch.bat` on Windows.

- - Run `bin/elasticsearch` on Unix, or `bin/elasticsearch.bat` on Windows.
+6. Run `curl -X GET http://localhost:9200/` or visit `http://localhost:9200` to make sure elasticsearch is running.

- - Run `curl -X GET http://localhost:9200/` or visit `http://localhost:9200` to make sure elasticsearch is running.
+7. Start the application using the web server of your choice.

 **Option 2 -** With Grunt Support: